 What is HELLP syndrome?

-HELLP syndrom is a severe form of preeclamsia.
+HELLP syndrome is sometimes thought to be a severe form of pre-eclampsia.
 This rare condition is a blood clotting disorder, meaning that the liver may be significantly injured.

 How does preeclampsia affect the baby?

-Yes, although it rarely does.
-Symptoms are the same as for pre-eclampsia, but may be more intense.
+However, in rare cases, pre-eclampsia can occur after the baby is born.
+Symptoms are the same as pre-eclampsia, but it may be more intense.
 It usually occurs within the first 72 hours after giving birth, but in rare cases can develop at any time during the first six weeks after birth.
 Seek medical help as soon as you notice any of the symptoms.